-We use Trackit Lights as our system for monitoring behaviour in school.
+We use a traffic light system for monitoring behaviour in school.
 This colour coded system enables teachers to easily track behaviour and acts as a visual prompt for students.
 The SLT and the Student Support Team monitors behaviour throughout the week using this system and regularly review behaviour during meetings.
 This enables the student support team to identify patterns in behaviour and address these accordingly.
-Trackit points are awarded during the lesson and social times.
+Points are awarded during the lesson and social times.